On expansions for nonlinear systems, error estimates and convergence issues: Formal expansions for linear dynamics

-\begin{definition}[Formal brackets] For $X$ as above, we consider $\Br(X)$ the \emph{set of formal brackets} of elements of $X$.
-This set can be defined by induction: for $X_i \in X$, $X_i \in \Br(X)$ and if $b_1, b_2 \in \Br(X)$, then the ordered pair $[b_1, b_2]$ belongs to $\Br(X)$.
-More rigorously, one can define $\Br(X)$ as the free magma over $X$ or as the set of binary trees, with leaves labeled by $X$. \end{definition}
+\begin{definition}[{Iterated brackets}] For $X$ as above, we consider $\Br(X)$ the \emph{set of {iterated brackets}} of elements of $X$.
+This set can be defined by induction: for $X_i \in X$, $X_i \in \Br(X)$ and if $b_1, b_2 \in \Br(X)$, then the ordered pair {$(b_1,b_2)$} belongs to $\Br(X)$.
+More rigorously, one can define $\Br(X)$ as the free magma over $X$ or as the set of {rooted full} binary trees, with leaves labeled by $X$. \end{definition}